sgago/thestudyguide/algorithms/algorithms.md

 Really, DP is typically similar in efficiency to DFS + memoization + pruning.
 Pruning is important, to save space and reduced wasted calculations.
 We typically call DP *bottom-up* and DFS + memoization + pruning *top-down*.

 ## Strategy for DP
-Broadly speaking, if this is your first sojourn into DP-land, the big question you're trying to answer is "How the !@#$ do I fill up this slice such that one of the values has the final answer?"
+Broadly speaking, if this is your first sojourn in DP-land, the big question you're trying to answer is "How the !@#$ do I fill up this slice such that one of the values has the final answer?"

 To begin solving DP problems, we can answer some basic questions:
 1. What goes in our memo?
 It's typically the same thing whatever the problem is asking for.
 For example, if the problem is asking for counts of something, then we're memoizing counts.
 If it's asking for maximum values, then we memoize maximum values.
 You might also need to determine here if you need a 1D or 2D memo.